jergason/dotfiles/README.md

 The Rake task will download and install a choice set of Vim plugins, so I don't have to worry about keeping them in my repository.

+## TODO:
+* Fix some problems on Mac OS X systems without homebrew
+* Fix some problems with systems without RVM